Mexican Baseball League: Popularity and growth

 The sport's popularity rose immediately and culminated with the first Mexican-born major leaguers.

-During the so-called "first stage of the Mexican League" the league attracted several well renowned players from Cuba and the Negro leagues.
-Cuban ballplayers Martín Di higo, Lázaro Salazar, Brujo Rossell, Agustín Bejerano all played in Mexico at some point.
+During the so-called "first stage of the Mexican League," the league attracted several well renowned players from Cuba and the Negro leagues.
+Cuban ballplayers Martín Dihigo, Lázaro Salazar, Brujo Rossell, and Agustín Bejerano all played in Mexico at some point.
 The era was mostly dominated by the teams in the central areas of the country, in and around Mexico City.
 The first champions were Regimiento 74, a team from Puebla.
-After that for a solid decade the Championship was only won by teams from the capital city, with Agrario de Mexico and Tigres de Comintra dominating with two titles each.
+After that, the Championship was only won by teams from the capital city for a decade, with Agrario de Mexico and Tigres de Comintra dominating with two titles each.
 In the late 30s, when the first wave of Cuban players arrived, teams from the Gulf coast started dominating the league; they were more attractive to Cuban players given their proximity to their home island, with the Cafeteros de Cordoba and the Rojos del Águila de Veracruz winning titles.

 Because of the late foundation of the league, there never was a "dead-ball" era, which helped enhance the sport's popularity quickly.
 This along with the fact that it was only played on weekends, which allowed for easy following on a game-to-game basis, helped the sport grow.

-22 Major Leaguers move to Mexican League in 1946
+1946: 22 Major Leaguers move to Mexican League

-In 1946, twenty-two Major Leaguers, including eight members of the New York Giants, moved to the Mexican League.
+In 1946, 22 players from Major League Baseball, including eight members of the New York Giants, moved to the Mexican League.

-These moves were motivated by businessman Jorge Pasquel investing more money to raise the profile of the Mexican League and offering contracts which were in some cases higher than American Major League contracts.
-These moves were also motivated by the anticipation of increased competition from former Major Leaguers who had been serving in World War II and were now returning home.
+These moves were motivated by businessman Jorge Pasquel investing more money to raise the profile of the Mexican League and offering contracts which were in some cases higher than American major league contracts.
+These moves were also motivated by the anticipation of increased competition from former major leaguers who had been serving in World War II and were now returning home.